aamrits/frontend-interview-questions/css-questions.md

 #### Q30
 ### 🍄 What is the difference between layout and positioning in CSS?

+**Layout**: Refers to the process of arranging elements within a container to create a structured and organized design.
+Common layout techniques include Flexbox, Grid, and floats.
+**Positioning**: Refers to how elements are placed relative to their normal flow, parent container, or viewport.
+Common positioning techniques include static, relative, absolute, fixed, and sticky.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>